miRcuit/miRCuit/README.md

 If you would like to contribute to the project or have suggestions, please send an email to begumkaraoglu93@gmail.com.

 ## License
-This project is licensed under the GPL-3.0 license - see the ./LICENSE file for details.
+This project is licensed under the GPL-3.0 license - see the see the [LICENSE](./LICENSE) file for details.